gcpearse/gcpearse/README.md

 # Hi, I'm Glen 👋🏼

-I'm a software engineer at **StuRents** where I mainly work with PHP, React, and MySQL, while also dabbling in Rust 🦀
+I'm a software engineer at **StuRents** where I mainly work with PHP, TypeScript, React, and MySQL, while also dabbling in Rust 🦀

 ---